agoose77/phd-thesis/content/2608-gas-simulation.md

 ax[0].legend(handles=handles, loc="upper left");
 ```

-A regression of the transverse variance against the drift height yields {math}`C_D^2` of {eval}`C_D.to("mm")` (see {numref}`x-distribution-regression`), with the width of the charge cluster distribution spanning 1–2 mm within the conversion region of the TPC.
+A regression of the transverse variance against the drift height yields {math}`C_D` of {eval}`C_D.to("mm")` (see {numref}`x-distribution-regression`), with the width of the charge cluster distribution spanning 1–2 mm within the conversion region of the TPC.
 This value is significantly smaller than the width of a MicroMeGaS pad, which (subject to the initial cluster size) implies that tracks within the central region of the detector should predominantly comprise of single pads.